 P.S.
 Another tradition we have is to sprinkle reindeer food for the reindeers.
 The recipe that we use is here.

 P.P.S.
-I cannot get enough of the girls first picture with Santa.
+I cannot get enough of the girls’ first picture with Santa at the top of this post.